ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 * Older incident fields missing required fields defined at a later point in time.
 The only remedy is to modify the definition of the fields from `required` to `optional` and then resync the field using the rule `Data Feed: Sync Incidents`.
 * Matching criteria filtered the incident.
 Review the values specified in `matching_incident_fields` and the value specified in `matching_operator`
 * Change the log level to debug to receive additional troubleshooting information on synchronization issues
+* Changes to tasks, artifacts, notes, etc. before the incident is synchronized.
+  - If the log displays a message such as:
+  `Incident not found.
+Queued to retry task:xxx->xxx to xxx` Run the incident action: `Data Feeder: Sync Incidents` to synchronize the incident and all it's related tasks, artifacts, notes, etc.
 ```
 [resilient]
 loglevel = DEBUG